Aiven-Open/klaw-docs/blog/2023/07/high-availability-for-klaw.md

 In the high availability mode, Nginx routes the requests to Klaw instances which are connected to a common data store such as Postgres.
-Each Klaw instance comprises both the Governance and Cluster API applications.
+Each Klaw instance comprises both the Governance and Klaw Cluster API applications.
 You may choose to deploy these applications on separate machines for increased robustness.
 Below is the deployment model of Klaw in HA mode.